Abhronila/CODSOFT-Python-Calculator/README.md

-🔐 Password Generator (CodSoft Internship - Task 3)
+🧮 Calculator (CodSoft Internship - Task 2)

 This project is part of my **CodSoft Internship**.
-A **Password Generator** is a useful tool that creates strong and random passwords for users, improving security and privacy.
+The **Calculator** is a Python-based program that performs basic arithmetic and scientific operations.

 ---
 📌 Features
-  ✅ User-defined password length
-  ✅ Random combination of letters, digits, and special characters
-  ✅ Generates strong & secure passwords instantly
-  ✅ Console-based Python application
+ ✅ Addition, Subtraction, Multiplication, Division
+ ✅ Modulus (%)
+ ✅ Power (x^y)
+ ✅ Square Root (√x)
+ ✅ User-friendly console interface

+---
 🛠️ Technologies Used
  Python 3
- `random` module
- `string` module
+ `math` module